cuttlefishh/python-for-data-analysis/lessons/lesson20.md

 #### Changing your prompt to show git repo information

-The code below creates a nifty bash function that changes and colors your bash promt to show which repo and branch you are working in.
+The code below creates a nifty bash function `egit` that changes and colors your bash promt to show the current time, your current working directory, and which branch you are working on.
 Written by Yoshiki Vázquez-Baeza (@ElDeveloper).

 Add to your `~/.bash_profile`: